a-b-street/abstreet/docs/articles/map/article.md

     to preserve lots of out-of-bounds geometry.
   - Area polygons are intersected with the boundary polygon using the `clipping` crate
-- `remove_disconnected.rs`: Remove disconnected roads
-  - Just floodfill from some road, assuming all roads are bidirectional, to get different partitions.
-  - Remove roads from all but the largest partition
-  - Also remove cul-de-sacs (roads that begin and end at the same intersection), because they mess up parking hints and pathfinding.
 - `lib.rs`: Apply parking hints from a King County GIS blockface dataset
   - Match each blockface to the nearest edge of a road
   - Interpret the metadata to assign on-street parking there or not